Goodooga, New South Wales

 Goodooga is a town in the Australian state of New South Wales in Brewarrina Shire on the eastern bank of the Bokhara River.
 It is near Brewarrina and Lightning Ridge, its closest neighbour.
 The town lies 20 km south of the Queensland border, and the border town of Hebel.

-The shire council has also built the 'Great Artesian Baths' on the northside of town, heated water pool from the Great Artesian Basin.
+The shire council built the 'Great Artesian Baths' on the northside of town, heated water pool from the Great Artesian Basin.

 The Goodooga airstrip is 8.1 km west-north-west of the town (29°4′22.5″S 147°23′16″E).

 History

 Yuwaalayaay (also known as Yuwalyai, Euahlayi, Yuwaaliyaay, Gamilaraay, Kamilaroi, Yuwaaliyaayi) is an Australian Aboriginal language spoken on Yuwaalayaay country.
 It is closely related to the Gamilaraay and Yuwaalaraay languages.
 The Yuwaalayaay language region includes the landscape within the local government boundaries of the Shire of Balonne, including the town of Dirranbandi as well as the border town of Goodooga extending to Walgett and the Narran Lakes in New South Wales.

 Goodooga is an Aboriginal word meaning, according to some "yam".
 However it has been proposed that it derives from "guduu+ga", 'at the place of the Murray cod' [guduu], rather than "gudugaa", a species of yam.

 Goodooga's newspaper is the Goodooga Flash.